mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an Azure Databricks cluster.

-This will involve the use of Live Hive for the HDP cluster, and the Fusion Plugin for Databricks Delta Lake for the Azure Databricks cluster.
-These two products form the LiveAnalytics solution.
+This uses the [WANdisco LiveAnalytics](https://wandisco.com/products/live-analytics) solution, comprising both the Fusion Plugin for Databricks Delta Lake and Live Hive.

 What this guide will cover: